ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/General.md

 ### Endpoints

 Watson Assistant provides developers with control over various stages of its execution pipeline.
-Endpoints represent different proccesses that developers can utilize to achieve different behvaiors suitable to their particular application.
+Endpoints represent different processes that developers can utilize to achieve different behaviors suitable to their particular application.
 We support the following endpoints:

-- [@start](./endpoints/Start.md): session initilization process which can be useful for initializing certain resources.
+- [@start](./endpoints/Start.md): session initialization process which can be useful for initializing certain resources.
 - [@annotate](./endpoints/Annotate.md): annotation process by which concepts are introduced into the syntax tree.
 - [@force](./endpoints/Force.md): lazy data execution process which converts lazy meta information into real data
 - [@react](./endpoints/React.md): event handling process for evaluating and dispatching incoming events